 That’s because AVP is expected to grow revenues over the next couple of years, even if it’s only in the low single digits.

-Sure, Avon stock has fallen on hard times, but it’s already up more than doubled since Dec.
+Sure, Avon stock has fallen on hard times, but it’s up over 80% since Dec.
 24. This is one of the best cheap stocks to buy now based on its current valuation and outlook, so long as you can look past the pain of a few years ago.